yogeshk0126/Asynchronous_FIFO/README.md

 # Asynchronous_FIFO
 An asynchronous FIFO, also known as a clock domain crossing (CDC) FIFO, is a type of FIFO (First-In-First-Out) memory that operates across different clock domains.
-Details regarding the design of FIFO are included in the FIFO_report.pdf.
+More details regarding the design of FIFO are included in the FIFO_report.pdf.